All Episodes

 2008, I remember sitting on the Straight Talk Express with John McCain, asking him why he wasn't reaching out more to conservatives, why he wasn't picking up the phone and calling Rush Limbaugh, trying to bridge that gap.

-And McCain's answer to me basically at the time was I don't need to.
+And McCain's answer to me basically at the time was, I don't need to.

 Mitt Romney came late, I think, to embracing and trying to go after the Tea Party, make sure that they were enthusiastic about him.

-But I think I don't think Trump meant he's not going to reach out to he does reach out to conservatives all the time.
+But I don't think Trump meant he's not going to reach out to conservatives.

-I think well, I don't know.
+I think, well, I don't know.

-I I would I'd have to guess.
+I'd have to guess.

-But I think the context of this is that Trump is not going to grobble to Paul Ryan, is what is what Hayes means, or well, I don't know if Hayes means that or not, but that's what I gather Trump's not going to do.
+But I think the context of this is that Trump is not going to grobble to Paul Ryan is what Hayes means.

-Um Trump believes that he won, and therefore the losers have to gravitate to him.
+Trump believes that he won, and therefore the losers have to gravitate to him.

-Uh but the fact that Trump is not reaching out to conservatives is crazy.
+But the fact that Trump is not reaching out to conservatives is crazy.

 All Trump has said, he says, look, I'm a conservative.